mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

     GENERATE_ONLY=oui ./scripts/evergreen/update_public_repo some_temp_dir

-Where `some_temp_dir` is a temporary directory you want to use to test the output of your yaml files generation. `GENERATE_ONLY` is a variable that, when set, will not try to commit and push these changes.
+Where `some_temp_dir` is a temporary directory you want to use to test the output of your yaml files generation.

 ## Release in Github